 Store in a sealed jar until you need to use it and then enjoy on Christmas Day.

-Top tip for making Cranberry sauce
+Top tips for making cranberry sauce

 Cranberry sauce can be served either chilled or at room temperature as a delicious glaze for your Christmas day meats or a sauce for your tasty vegetables.
-It would make an excellent sauce for grilled meats - simple brush some of the sauce over the meat towards the end of the grilling time for a delicious, smooth, sweet coating.
+It would make an excellent sauce for grilled meats - simply brush some of the sauce over the meat towards the end of the grilling time for a delicious, smooth, sweet coating.